 Step 4: Give your spouse an opportunity to persuade you.

-is a typical test for my Protestant beliefs, and she could suggest that you try that test.
+Your fiance could propose her own test to convince you that her Protestant beliefs are correct.
+The test that I suggested (reading the book of John and prayer for a month), is a typical test for my Protestant beliefs, and she could suggest that you try that test.

 Step 5: If your tests fails to persuade, drop the subject.

 Clearly understand the bargain: If your fiance is not comfortable with your belief after your test, and you are not comfortable with your spouse's belief after her test, you may each ask for yet another test.
 But if either of you feel that you've had enough tests, drop the subject.

 At this point many couples forget the rules for respectful persuasion.
 The focus of attention is respectful, not persuasion.
 If your test is ineffective in persuading your spouse, accept the fact that you've failed.
 You may have another opportunity someday.
 But at this pint you should back off.
 Remember, respectful persuasion does nothing that would draw love units from your spouse's love bank.
 As soon as you do anything that your spouse finds unpleasant, it's no longer respectful persuasion.
 The entire process must be pleasant and non-threatening.
 If you feel you must persuade your spouse at all costs, the cost will be love units, and you will also fail to persuade.
 I may be able to force my wife to say she agrees with me, and I may be able to force her to do what I want, but I cannot force her to change her beliefs and I can't force her to love me.
 Only the process of respectful persuasion can achieve those objectives.